MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 Learn how to estimate how many parallel jobs you need and buy more parallel jobs for your organization.

 > [!NOTE]
 > We have temporarily disabled the free grant of parallel jobs for public projects and for certain private projects in new organizations.
-However, you can request this grant However, you can request this grant by submitting a request through the following form: https://aka.ms/azpipelines-parallelism-request.
+However, you can request this grant by submitting a request through the following form: https://aka.ms/azpipelines-parallelism-request.
 Existing organizations and projects are not affected.
-Please note that it takes us 3-4 business days to respond to your free tier requests.
+Please note that it takes us 2-3 business days to respond to your free tier requests.

 ## What is a parallel job?